msc0953/scoop-setup/README.md

 ### Where is everything installed

-Scoop will "install" everything under ~/AppData/Local/scoop
+Scoop will "install" everything under ~/scoop (older versions installed at ~/AppData/Local/scoop)

 ### How to add more entries to the repository?